-We used masking as a control to demonstrate that subjects could use the visibility scale in a graded manner.
-The findings suggest that masking obeys a different principle of gradually increasing perception as a function of target duration.
-One possibility is that, as target duration increases, the bottom-up wave of activity gains strength and increasingly deeper processing stages are activated.
+We used variable durations of a masked target as a control to demonstrate that subjects could use the visibility scale in a graded manner.
+The findings suggest that the perception of a masked target increases gradually as a function of its duration.
+One possible explanation of the observed gradual increase in subjective visibility is that, as target duration increases, the bottom-up wave of activity gains strength and increasingly deeper processing stages are activated.
 Thus, the information that enters consciousness is increasingly richer.
-Indeed, subjects reported seeing increasingly more detailed aspects of the masked stimuli, from a few features to single letters, graphemes, and finally the whole word, which they traduced by continuously varying the cursor on the visibility scale.
-Importantly, this does not mean that, were we to test a single level of visual perception (e.g. Vernier acuity), we would not find a discontinuous threshold for perception as a function of exposure duration.
-Indeed, there is a suggestion of a non-linear threshold effect in figure 3c, where cursor position seems to jump as target duration changes from 29 ms to 43 ms. Further research is needed to explore this effect with a higher temporal resolution.
+Indeed, subjects reported seeing increasingly more detailed aspects of the masked stimuli-from a few features to single letters, graphemes, and finally the whole word-and they traduced this increasing detail by continuously varying the cursor on the visibility scale.
+These results do not mean that were we to test a single level of visual perception (e.g., Vernier acuity), we would not find a discontinuous threshold for perception as a function of exposure duration.
+Indeed, there is a suggestion of a nonlinear threshold effect in Figure 3c, which shows that cursor position seemed to jump as target duration changed from 29 ms to 43 ms. Further research is needed to explore this effect with a higher temporal resolution.

-More generally, our work suggests that conscious access is characterized by non-linear dynamical phenomena, which might ultimately be described mathematically using catastrophe theory (Saunders, 1980; Thom, 1972).
-The visibility scale methodology may provide an important tool with which to trace the "bifurcation diagrams" of subjective perception.
+More generally, our work suggests that conscious access is characterized by nonlinear dynamic phenomena, which might ultimately be described mathematically using catastrophe theory (Saunders, 1980; Thom, 1972).
+The visibility-scale methodology may provide an important tool with which to trace the bifurcation diagrams of subjective perception.

-Acknowledgments we thank J-P. Changeux, L. Naccache, V. Izard and E. Spelke for useful comments.
-This study was supported by INSERM and a centennial fellowship from the Mc Donnell Foundation to S. Dehaene.
+Acknowledgments-We thank J.-P. Changeux, L. Naccache, V. Izard, and E. Spelke for useful comments.
+This study was supported by INSERM and a centennial fellowship from the McDonnell Foundation to S. Dehaene.